RehanShakir/Daraz.pk-Stock-Level/README.md

 Open your browser and goto manage extensions

 ### Step 3:
-Click on "Load Unpacked" and select source code folder.
+Click on "Load Unpacked" and select the source code folder.